 Academic Rigor in the Middle School

-As expectations begin to rise in the Middle School, academic rigor also intensifies.
-Teachers incorporate increasingly abstract concepts delivered at a progressively faster pace.
+As expectations begin to rise in Middle School, academic rigor also intensifies.
+Teachers incorporate increasingly abstract concepts delivered at a progressively faster and developmentally appropriate, faster pace.
 Homework becomes more formalized, study habits become solidified, and students’ capacity for deep understanding is expanded.

 Proof of academic rigor is apparent both in students’ genuine excitement for solving the challenges presented in their course work and in their focused participation in the classroom.
-Rather than sitting in the back row, bored, disengaged, and distracted, at MPA top students in the Middle School are challenged, attentive, and actively engaged in their learning.
+At MPA, teachers deliver content so that students in the Middle School are challenged, attentive, and actively engaged in their learning.

 Rigor emerges in countless different ways.
-Some, like advanced classes (French III and Honors Geometry for example) are the more recognizable indicators of rigor.
-Other ways, like i-Term courses in coding, or prototyping workshops in the Makerspace are unique to MPA.
+Some, like advanced classes (French III and Advanced Geometry for example) are the more recognizable indicators of rigor.
+Other ways, like i-Term courses in coding, environmental science and design challenges through the Future Cities competition in 8th grade, or prototyping workshops in the Makerspace are unique to MPA.
 But throughout the Middle School, rigor with purpose never means forcing top students to complete extra busywork, nor taking away support or individual attention from a teacher.
 Rather, rigor in the Middle School is about diving deeper and navigating abstract concepts.